Skip to main content

 The Promise and Limits of State-Level Shields

-In response to the clear gaps in federal law, several states have moved to establish broader protections.
+In response to the clear gaps in federal law, several states have moved to establish broader data privacy protections.
 A prominent example is the state of Washington, which enacted the My Health My Data Act (MHMDA).

-This law was specifically designed to govern the collection and use of that falls outside of HIPAA’s reach, a direct acknowledgment of the risks posed by the proliferation of health-focused apps and technologies.
+This law was specifically designed to govern the collection and use of health data that falls outside of HIPAA’s reach, a direct acknowledgment of the risks posed by the proliferation of health-focused apps and technologies.
 The MHMDA is built on a foundation of consumer consent, requiring that entities obtain your explicit permission before collecting or sharing your health information.

 It grants individuals the right to know what data is being collected and to demand its deletion, powerful tools for any individual seeking to control their digital health footprint.